Inspiring Mindfulness Session in London Delivered at Marylebone Music Festival

 Leading a mindfulness session in London at the Marylebone Music Festival was such a rewarding experience and it not only allowed participants (including me) to take a break from their busy lives and experience the calming impact of mindfulness but also taught me a lot about what practices and sections were most engaging, so that I can continue to perfect these for future talks.
 Most importantly too, the session not only benefited the attendees but also supported a worthy cause, by way of The Marylebone Project and the Marylebone Music festival, so a win-win-win.

-If you are interested in learning more about mindfulness or booking a session in London or introductory talk for your organisation, either contact us directly here or fill in this form.
-Also, feel free to explore our website for more information.
+If you are interested in learning more about mindfulness or booking a session in London or introductory talk for your organisation, feel free to contact us and explore our website for more information.
 Mindfulness is a journey, and every step you take brings you closer to a more centred and peaceful life.

-John-Paul is the Founder of Benefits of Mindfulness and has been committed to working with and supporting the most vulnerable members of society throughout his career.
-Combining experience in the mental health sector and education, his aim has been to raise awareness about the impact of stress, anxiety and depression in modern life and explore the ways that mindfulness can help.
-John-Paul is a qualified teacher and advocate has a particular interest in supporting open dialogue about mental health within minoritised ethnic groups.
+JP—Founder of Benefits of Mindfulness—has been committed to working with and supporting the most vulnerable members of society throughout his career.
+Combining experience in the social care, mental health and education sectors, his aim has been to raise awareness about the ways that mindfulness can help people thrive.
+JP is a qualified teacher, mental health advocate, and specialist in West Asian studies.
+He has a particular interest in supporting open dialogue about mental health within marginalised groups.

 You might also like